AdobeDocs/aem-forms-automated-conversion-service.en/help/using/configure-service.md

    </tr>
    <tr>
    <td>Enable Analytics</td>
-   <td>(For AEM 6.4 and AEM 6.5 only) Select the option to enable Adobe Analytics on all the converted forms.
+   <td>(For AEM 6.5) Select the option to enable Adobe Analytics on all the converted forms.
 Before using the option, ensure that Adobe Analytics is enabled for your AEM Forms instance.</td>
    </tr>
    </tbody>
    </table>